Does Fire Safety Law apply to me?

-If you are a landlord who is responsible for any residential accommodation with communal areas e.g. an HMO or apartment building then the Regulatory Reform (Fire Safety) Order 2005 (opens in a new window) applies to you (see the fire safety law section of this website).
+If you are a landlord who is responsible for any residential accommodation with communal areas e.g. an HMO or apartment building then the Regulatory Reform (Fire Safety) Order 2005 (gov.uk, opens in a new window) applies to you.
+See the fire safety law page for more information.

 If you are responsible for a flat above a commercial property such as a shop or take away, then you must ensure that anyone living in the flat can escape safely.

 Specific fire safety guidance in relation to housing can be found in Lacors 'Guidance on fire safety provisions for certain types of existing housing' (PDF, 1.6MB) and the guide for purpose built flats (Local Government Association).